lsuhpchelp/singularity/recipes/coawst/README.md

 echo "This job is running on:" $(scontrol show hostname $SLURM_NODELIST)

 export SIMG="/project/container/images/coawst.env.sif"
-# bind the /work and /project directory to the image, or singularity image won't be able to find your files in /work and /project
+# bind the /work and /project directory to the image, or the singularity image won't be able to find your files in /work and /project
 export SINGULARITY_BINDPATH="/work,/project"

 module purge
+cd /project/$USER/COAWST/
+# Run with 2 MPI processes of coawstM inside the Singularity container
 SECONDS=0
-# Run with 2 MPI processes inside the Singularity container
 srun -n2 singularity exec $SIMG \
     /project/$USER/COAWST/coawstM \
     Projects/Inlet_test/Coupled/coupling_inlet_test.in